2020–2021 China–India skirmishes: News media

 Chinese state media have given little to no attention to the dispute and have downplayed the clashes.
 In the first month of the standoff, there was only a single editorial piece in the China Daily and the People's Daily.
 The People's Daily and the PLA Daily did not cover the Galwan clash while the CCP-owned tabloid Global Times (Chinese) carried it on page 16.
 The state broadcaster China Central Television (CCTV) carried the official military statement on social media with no further coverage.
 The Global Times ran a number of opinion pieces and one editorial which questioned why China did not disclose its death toll publicly.

 China analyst Yun Sun explained that while there may be very little information in the English media of China about the border dispute, there is much more analysis in the Chinese language media.
 Chinese state media however welcomed Prime Minister Modi's 19 June statement.
 The Global Times quoted Lin Minwang, a professor at Fudan University's Center for South Asian Studies in Shanghai, as saying that "Modi's remarks will be very helpful to ease the tensions because as the Prime Minister of India, he has removed the moral basis for hardliners to further accuse China".
 In late June China blocked access to all Indian media and newspaper websites.

 In India, before the 15 June clash, some Indian media persons and defence analysts downplayed the extent of the Chinese incursions.
 However following the 15 June clash at Galwan nearly all mainstream newspapers carried front-page stories as well as multi-page stories of the Galwan incident.
 Following the clash, Times Now published a list that it said contained the names of the Chinese soldiers who were killed in the clash but cautioned that the information "could be a fake forward"; multiple sources subsequently said that it was fake news.
 Another list reported by Indian media that was said to also show Chinese soldiers who were killed in action was described by Chinese spokesperson Zhao Lijian as fake news.

 Ahead of the commanders' meeting on 6 June, disinformation campaigns were reportedly run by Chinese state-controlled media as well as corporations.
 The Chinese broadcasters showed military manoeuvres along the border, reportedly designed to frighten India.
 Following the Galwan clash, international coverage in The New York Times and The Guardian commented on the "nationalistic" character of the leaders of both countries and the "dangers posed by expansionist nationalism".
-The BBC described the situation in Galwan as "an extraordinary escalation with rocks and clubs".
+BBC News described the situation in Galwan as "an extraordinary escalation with rocks and clubs".